P28294/Data-deleteting-Program/README.md

 # Data-deleteting-Program
 This is a completely easy to understanding Data deleter.
-Just type your Datapath like C:\Users\...
+Just type your Datapath like C:\Users\... .
-I hope it helps you a little bit -_-
+Have fun!

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⣠⣤⣤⣤⣄⣀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢀⣤⣬⣿⡿⠿⢿⣶⡀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢸⡿⠁⠀⠉⠙⠻⠿⣶⣦⣀⣠⣤⣤⣤⣤⣤⣤⣶⠿⠟⠫⠉⠀⠀⢀⣿⣿⡇⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀